aigilea/hp_spectre_x360_14_eu0xxx/README.md

 7. Build and install libcamera
     * `git clone https://gitlab.freedesktop.org/camera/libcamera-softisp.git`
     * `cd libcamera-softisp`
-    * `git checkout SoftwareISP-v09`
+    * `git checkout SoftwareISP-v10`
     * `wget https://raw.githubusercontent.com/aigilea/hp_spectre_x360_14_eu0xxx/main/libcamera.patch`
     * `patch -p1 < ./libcamera.patch`
     * `meson setup -Dpipelines=simple -Dipas=simple --prefix=/usr build`
     * `ninja -C build install`
-8. Now you should be able to view the camera by launching `sudo qcam -s "width=1928,height=1208"`
+8. Now you should be able to view the camera by launching `sudo qcam -s "width=1928,height=1208"`.
+You may safely ignore missing `ov08x40.yaml` file error.
 9. To allow other apps to use camera you have to make pipewire to use the new libcamera, this step depends on your distribution.
 You can test using [webrtc test page][11] in Firefox.

 Don't disable keyboard and trackpad when tilted